Do AI Search Engines Have Brand Bias? Yes — Here's the Proof

 A fourth study, BiasBusters, originally published in September 2025 and revised in March 2026, examined tool selection bias in LLMs.
 While focused on tool/API selection rather than brand recommendation directly, the mechanism it uncovered applies identically to vendor recommendation contexts.

-The researchers found three drivers of bias in LLM selection behavior.
-Semantic alignment between user queries and tool metadata was the strongest driver.
-Small perturbations to tool descriptions could significantly shift which tool was chosen.
-And repeated pre-training exposure to a single endpoint amplified provider-level bias.
+The researchers found three drivers of bias in LLM selection behavior: semantic alignment between user queries and tool metadata was the strongest driver, small perturbations to tool descriptions could significantly shift which tool was chosen, and repeated pre-training exposure to a single endpoint amplified provider-level bias.
 Seven LLMs were evaluated, and substantial bias persisted across all of them.

 The mechanism: why AI engines develop brand preferences